pbrookes/aws-for-idiots/index.md

 ## What does this mean for normal folk?

-For a normal person, AWS is cheap and powerful.
-Unfortunately it's aimed at developers and is therefore difficult for the average person to set up and configure, which is why I've written this site.
+AWS is cheap, powerful and extremely flexible.
+Unfortunately the interface and documentation are aimed at developers and it's  difficult for the average person to set up and configure, which is why I've written this site-I made the mistakes so you don't have to.

 Here are some useful things you can do with AWS: